NerdWalletOSS/kinesis-python/README.md

 When deploying an application with multiple instances DynamoDB can be leveraged as a way to coordinate which instance is responsible for which shard, as it is not desirable to have each instance process all records.

+With or without multiple nodes it is also desirable to checkpoint the stream as you process records so that you can pickup from where you left off if you restart the consumer.

 A "state" backend that leverages DynamoDB allows consumers to coordinate which node is responsible which shards and where in the stream we are currently reading from.